garrandall/popular-music-data/tracks/broken-hearted-melody-sarah-vaughan.md

 Ooooonce you were our song of love
 Nooooow you just keep taunting me
 Wiiiiiith the memory of (ba-da-da)
-His tender love, Ooooh
+His tender love, Oh
 Broken hearted melody
 Won't you bring him back to me
 Sing to him until he yearns
 For when he returns no more will he be
 A broken hearted melody
 Oooooooo, oo-oo
-Oo-oo, oo-oo, ooooooooo
+Oo-oo, oo-oo, oo
 Oooooooo, oo-oo
-Oo-oo, oo-oo, ooooooooo
+Oo-oo, oo-oo, oo